syself/cluster-api-provider-hetzner/docs/developers/development.md

 Please refer to the image-builder documentation in order to get the latest requirements to build the node images.

 In HCloud the following ways are available:
 1. Using an Image from Hetzner and installing required Software via cloud-init (pre-kubeadm/post-kubeadm) commands.
-You only need to set the right image-name under spec.template.spec.image.name in the HCloudMachineTemplate.
+You only need to set the right image-name under spec.template.spec.imageName in the HCloudMachineTemplate.
 2. Building a custom image and snapshoting it.
 For example via packer.
 Here it's important that a snapshot label is created with the key: "caph-image-name".
-The value needs also to be set under spec.template.spec.image.name in the HCloudMachineTemplate.
+The value needs also to be set under spec.template.spec.imageName in the HCloudMachineTemplate.
-3. Providing an remote tar.gz archive for packer as a url.
-Here you need to set spec.template.spec.image.name in the HCloudMachineTemplate and also spec.template.spec.image.url.
-A valid unpacked packer image could be found unter templates/node-image/test-image

 To develop/build an image with packer do: